Noisy quantum state redistribution with promise and the Alpha-bit: Applications

 For the converse proof, we use the result given in \cite[Theorem 18]{MatthewsW14}.
 It is shown that for any $(\alpha\cdot R, \eps, 1)$ entanglement assisted code for the quantum channel $\cN_{A\to B}$, we have that

-Since having an $(R, \eps, \alpha)$ entanglement assisted code is a stronger requirement than having an $(\alpha\cdot R, \eps, 1)$ entanglement assisted code (as in the latter case, Alice knows the subset $S$), the upper bound follows. \end{proof}
+Since having a $(R, \eps, \alpha)$ entanglement assisted code is a stronger requirement than having an $(\alpha\cdot R, \eps, 1)$ entanglement assisted code (as in the latter case, Alice knows the subset $S$), the upper bound follows. \end{proof}